streamr-dev/network/README.md

 ### subscribe

 Requests that the client be subscribed to a stream-partition from the next published message.
-Will result in a `subscribed` message, and a stream of `b` (broadcast) messages as they are published.
+Will result in a `subscribed` message, and a stream of `broadcast` messages as they are published.

 ```
 {